AbstractSDK/cw-orchestrator/docs/src/single_contract/index.md

 # Tutorial

+This tutorial will guide you through setting up a single contract for use with cw-orchestrator.
+By the end of this tutorial you should be able to:

+- Write deployment scripts for your contract.
+- Write integration tests for your contract.
+- Write executables for interacting with your contract.

+In order to ensure that the code snippets shown here are correct we'll be using the counter contract provided in the repository as the source for our code-snippets.
+You can find the contract [here](https://github.com/AbstractSDK/cw-orchestrator/tree/main/contracts/counter).

+> If you're working within a cargo workspace environment you can follow along and read the [Workspace](../workspace/index.md) docs after this tutorial.

+## Prerequisites

-In order to use cw-orchestrator you need access to the entry point message types (`InstantiateMsg`,`ExecuteMsg`,...) of the contracts you want to interact with.
+- Contract Entry Point Messages: In order to use cw-orchestrator you need access to the entry point message types (`InstantiateMsg`,`ExecuteMsg`,...) of the contracts you want to interact with.
+Having them locally will enable you to generate helper functions for interacting with the contracts.

-If you want to perform on-chain transaction you also need access to the gRPC endpoint of a node.
+- A gRPC endpoint (optional): If you want to perform on-chain transaction you will need access to the gRPC endpoint of a node.
 These are most-often available on port 9090.

-> If you're unsure as to what the gRPC endpoint of your chain is, check the [Cosmos Directory](https://cosmos.directory) and there should be some listed. cw-orchestrator ships with a set of urls that should contain at least one working endpoint.
-Feel free to add urls to the list and PR them!
+Look in the documentation of the chain you want to connect to if our defaults aren't sufficient, or use the [Cosmos Directory](https://cosmos.directory) implementation to query one.

+- A desire to learn: This tutorial will cover the basics of using cw-orchestrator but it won't cover everything.
+If you want to learn more about the features of cw-orchestrator you can check out the [API Documentation](https://docs.rs/cw-orch/latest/cw_orch/).

 The following sections detail setting up a contract, tests for the contract, and scripts for interacting with the contract on a blockchain network.